 Did I Find Consensus on the Best Car Seat Advice?

 In a word, no. There’s not one “perfect” car seat.
 I feel lucky that we have so many great options to choose from.
 One website will prefer a certain car seat over another, and one customer will love a seat that won’t work for someone else.
 Ultimately, I’m going to get either the Chicco Keyfit Air Zip because of it’s high safety ratings and performance fabric, or the Uppababy Mesa for its innovative installation and flame-retardant natural fabric.
 I’m less interested in convincing you that I’ve made the right choice, and instead want to help you find resources that will help you find the perfect car seat for your new baby!

-(P.S.
-Here’s my post about how to make car rides comfortable for restless toddlers and a review of the snack container that keeps my car generally free of that aforementioned Cheerio dust!)
+Since you’ll be spending a lot of time in the car with your baby, read my post about how to make car rides comfortable for restless toddlers and a review of the snack container that keeps my car generally free of that aforementioned Cheerio dust!)